CSchoel/arbitrary-but-fixed/_drafts/ai-explaind-image-recognition.md

 You probably already know this, but to start from the beginning: Digital images are made up of small squares with uniform color and size, which are called *pixels* (short for "picture element").
 To build up a whole image, these pixels are arranged in a regular grid of rows and columns.
 The images above all have 28 rows and 28 columns of pixels, which each can be either fully black or fully white.
-Let's scale up one of these images to ten times it's size to actually see the pixels.
+Let's scale up one of these images to ten times its size to actually see the pixels.

 ![Enlarged version of MNIST_bw_1_3906](/assets/img/MNIST/MNIST_bw_1_3906_280x280.png)